tpetricek/tomasp.net/source/academic/papers/live.md

     They use few abstractions, work interactively and rely heavily on external libraries.
     We capture this way of working and build a programming environment that makes data exploration easier by providing instant live feedback.
- - tags: academic, publication, top, home
+ - tags: academic, publication, home
  - layout: article
  - icon: fa fa-sync
  - date: 1 March 2020